sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/datastore.md

 ---

 Sensu stores the most recent event for each entity and check pair using either an etcd (default) or PostgreSQL database.
+Using Sensu with an external etcd cluster requires etcd 3.3.2.
+Follow etcd's [clustering guide][21] using the same store configuration to stand up an external etcd cluster.

 You can access observability event data with the [Sensu web UI][9] Events page, [`sensuctl event` commands][10], and the [events API][11].
 For longer retention of observability event data, integrate Sensu with a time-series database like [InfluxDB][12] or a searchable index like ElasticSearch or Splunk.